Corporate Governance

 Supplier Code of Conduct (SCoC)

-The Supplier Code of Conduct (SCoC), revised in 2021, seeks the explicit participation of all suppliers with Sika’s commitment to universal human and workers’ rights, fundamental environmental, health and safety standards, sustainable development, and corporate responsibility.
+The Supplier Code of Conduct (SCoC), seeks the explicit participation of all suppliers with Sika’s commitment to universal human and workers’ rights, fundamental environmental, health and safety standards, sustainable development, and corporate responsibility.
+Sika’s suppliers must embrace Sika’s zero tolerance policy regarding child or forced labor, modern slavery, bribery, and corruption.

-Sika’s suppliers are required to embrace Sika’s zero tolerance policy regarding child or forced labor, modern slavery, bribery, and corruption.
 Suppliers further promise to assure fair wages and working hours, the freedom of association, the right to collective bargaining, equality, diversity, and inclusion, to the extent possible under local law.
-They are required to have systems in place that ensure the proper implementation, training and monitoring of these fundamental human and labor rights among their own personnel as well as the employees of their own subcontractors and suppliers.
+They must have systems in place that ensure the proper implementation, training and monitoring of these fundamental human and labor rights among their own personnel as well as the employees of their own subcontractors and suppliers.
 Sika regularly performs supplier audits and assessments to monitor compliance with the SCoC’s requirements.
 Suppliers must immediately inform Sika about violations of the SCoC.

 Trust Policy

-Trust Policy, adopted in 2016, promotes a “speak up” culture within Sika and encourages all employees to report fraud, corruption, unfair competition and any other violation or serious misconduct in the context of business activities, either to their superior, HR, senior management, or – if these channels do not seem appropriate – directly to Corporate Compliance.
-For employees preferring to report anonymously, Sika maintains an online whistleblowing platform called “Sika Trust Line.”The platform is run on the servers of an external provider to ensure non-retaliation.
+• The Trust Policy promotes a “speak up” culture within Sika and encourages all employees to – in good faith - report fraud, corruption, unfair competition, and any other violation or serious misconduct in the context of business activities, either to their superior, HR, senior management, or – if these channels do not seem appropriate – directly to Corporate Compliance.
+For employees to report anonymously, considering situations where reporting to managers is not possible, Sika maintains an online reporting platform called “Sika Trust Line”.
+The platform is run on the servers of an external provider.

 Gift & Entertainment Policy